greg-raven/Department-21/_posts/2016-02-17-so-how-is-your-day-going.md

 ---
-title: 'So, how is your day going?'
+title: "So, how is your day going?"
 author: 'Noam Sain'
 layout: post
 ---